ucsb-dreamlab/twarc/workedex.md

 ![DOD FILTER BY DATE](/assets/dod_filter_date.png)

-As we can see from the photo of the CSV (We can use the _json2csv.py_ utility listed on the Visualization page and demonstrated [below](#visual) to check this utility and those following), the first tweet entries are from the DOD.
-Since we took a smaller sample of the dataset, using this filter allows us to only analyze tweets made on the DOD as our subset current doesn't extend beyond March 31st.
+As we can see from the photo of the CSV (We can use the _json2csv.py_ utility listed on the Visualization page and demonstrated [below](#visual) to check this utility and those following), the first tweet entries are from the DOD in order of time created.

 ### _filter_users.py_